 discussing how we could rearrange the inside walls to make better use of our space, one of our Angoras (Ezmarelda) nonchalantly walked into the barn, stopped, looked at us, sneezed and a baby came flying out of her!
 We were both so totally astounded that neither of us could move for a few seconds.
 We just stood there with mouths open wondering what had just happened.

 Out of all of the breeds of goats we have raised, Angoras are definitely the easiest kidders.
 They kid quickly, easily, and without incident.
 We rarely had to help, except to get the babies clean and warmed quickly.
 Getting an Angora baby dried off is more difficult because of all those cute little curls that hold on to the dampness longer.

-The photo above is NOT a dead baby!
+The photo to the left is NOT a dead baby!
 This little girl played so hard, she was just totally pooped out!

 Interested in more?
 Visit my website.
 I’m also developing a new booklet on pickle making.
 Lots of goats equals lots of goat poop.
 That poop makes great compost which means bumper crops of cucumbers.